 Do you work better at night or on the weekend?
 Are there days that you just can’t bring yourself to work on your side hustle?
 Finding out what times and days you work best can help so much with keeping motivated (as well as avoiding the dreaded procrastination).

-Tip #3 – Create a Content Calendar
+Step #3 – Create a Content Calendar

+This step is more for someone who does online writing/blogging as their side business.
 For bloggers, a content calendar is a godsend and is something you should be doing every month (in my opinion.)
 If you run a small business or online store, calendars can help you complete priority tasks, keep up with email marketing and social promotions.
 Even if you don't blog, you need to have some type of calendar for all of the marketing activity you're doing to, well, market your business.

-The concept is simple: make a list of what content you'll need and when it needs to be finished.
+The concept is simple: make a list of what content (or marketing activities) you'll need and when it needs to be finished.
 As much as deadlines remind me of college, sometimes you just need to light a fire under your ass.
 The good thing about calendars is that they allow you to work forward instead of coming up with posts off the cuff or having to read through dozens of emails and orders to find what should be the priority.
 If you know what you need to accomplish you can get right to work.

 You don’t want to have your business earnings tied to your personal accounts or you could run into trouble if you are audited by the IRS.
 By separating your business earnings from your personal earnings, you’re creating plenty of records of your cash flow.

-Before opening business accounts at your regular bank, take time to research the benefits of other institutions.
+Before opening business accounts at your regular bank, take the time to research the benefits of other institutions.
 If you have an online business, an online bank may make more sense and have better benefits than a brick-and-mortar business.

-Tip #6 – Make a Budget (and Stick to It!)
+Step #5 – Make a Budget (and Stick to It!)